 Set in Old Lyme, Connecticut, this modern adaptation of Persuasion emphasizes the romantic elements of Austen’s original―focusing on Hanna Elliot and Derick Wentworth’s second chance at love―while downplaying other themes of Austen’s work, such as the Elliot family’s tenuous financial circumstances.
 In fact, Hanna isn’t even related to the Sir Walter-based character in this retelling, and she has only one sister, Mary.
 Overall, it’s a clean romance that lovers of Austen’s original tale are likely to enjoy.

 While I was on the subject of Persuasion retellings, I decided to read my own adaptation for the first time since I published it in 2015.
-Enough time has passed since I wrote it that it actually felt somewhat new (and I no longer felt the urge to edit it!).
-This story takes place in my hometown just outside of Philadelphia, where the Elkins family lives in a crumbling mansion on a 34-acre estate (based on a real place).
+This story takes place in my hometown just outside of Philadelphia, where the Elkins family lives in a crumbling mansion on a 34-acre estate.
 After the matriarch dies under suspicious circumstances, the family turns to the civil court system to seek justice for her death.
 Their lawyer is Amelia’s ex, a man with no intention of rekindling his romance with the woman who broke his heart, especially if doing so could amount to an ethical violation.
 After all, lawyers aren’t supposed to date their clients.

 You’d think reading a series of novels, back-to-back, all based on the same classic source would get “old” eventually, but I guess I haven’t hit my limit of Persuasion spin-offs yet.
 If you have any recommendations, please let me know.
 Thanks!